 I thank Annie, Maria, Annie, Ria, Richard, Sue and Susan for being part of this exciting project.

-If you wish to know more about them or contact any of them, please visit their blogs, follow them on Twitter and/or become their fan on Facebook.
+If you want to know more about them or contact any of them, please visit their blogs (linked above) and follow them on Twitter and/or Facebook.

 Join the Top Parenting Bloggers next week for a discussion on the challenges of parenting.